Teatro Goldoni (Venice)

-The Teatro Goldoni (formerly Teatro San Luca, Teatro Vendramin di San Salvatore) is one of the opera houses and theatres of Venice.
-Today it is the home of the Teatro Stabile del Veneto.
-The modern theatre is located near the Rialto Bridge in the historic center of Venice.
+Teatro Goldoni, formerly Teatro San Luca and Teatro Vendramin di San Salvatore, is one of the opera houses and theatres of Venice which today is the home of the Teatro Stabile del Veneto.
+The theatre building is located near the Rialto Bridge in the historic center of Venice.

 History

 All the main Venetian theatres were owned by important patrician families; combining business with pleasure in the Italian city with the most crowded and competitive theatrical culture.
 When most opera in Europe was still being put on by courts, "economic prospects and a desire for exhibitionistic display", as well a decline in their traditional overseas trading, attracted the best Venetian families to invest in the theatre during the 17th century.
 Europe's first dedicated public and commercial opera house was the Teatro Tron from 1637.

 The Grimani, with whom the Vendramin often inter-married, were dominant, owning what is now called the Teatro Malibran, then called the Teatro San Giovanni Grisostomo, as well as the Teatro San Benedetto and other houses.
 The Veniers owned La Fenice, still the main opera house.